JCxYIS/1101-Compiler-Final-MiniLisp-Interpreter/README.md

 # MiniLisp Interpreter
 ###### 1101 Compiler Final Project

-A hand-craft mini lisp interpreter written in C#
+A hand-craft Mini-Lisp (subset of LISP) interpreter written in C#